"Oh, boy, what flavor?"

 Doctor: I am!

-Guy: Well you're a nerd! *high-fives choking guy*
+Guy: Well you're a nerd! *high-fives now-dead choking guy*

 - It Only Works Once: Throwing cheese at a Flying Saucer causes an explosion in the twenty minute movie but has no noticeable effect in the fourth movie.